Shared Hosting vs Dedicated Hosting: Which is Best?

 - You want to avoid hardware maintenance

-- Your application will use a substantial amount of bandwidth
+- Your application will use tons of bandwidth

 Buy a dedicated hosting solution if: